 Back in March 2008, basketball fans experienced unexpected rumbling as a tornado passed through downtown Atlanta, shattering glass at the Omni and Westin hotels, toppling torch lights at Centennial Olympic Park and taking out the top corner of the Cotton Mill Lofts.
 The tornado came and went before many had time to take cover or realize what was going on.
-If tornadoes happened again, especially with threats this week, would you know where to go to be safe?
+If tornadoes happened again, would you know where to go to be safe?

 Heading to a basement or low level that has no exterior walls or windows is best procedure.
 Enter MARTA's underground stations, which, in an emergency, can provide solid protection if you happen to be driving, walking or in a non-sturdy building nearby when a tornado is sighted.
 Here are the safest stations to head to for shelter:

 The Five Points MARTA station at the intersection of Peachtree and Marietta Streets is two levels deep underground and has entrances off of Broad Street, Peachtree Street and Forsyth Street.

 One stop north, the Peachtree Center MARTA station was engineered out of solid gneiss rock and is 120 feet below Peachtree Street near the intersection with Andrew Young International Blvd.
 (Talk about serious protection from the elements.)
 Look for the round Westin Hotel as a landmark.
 Entrances to the station are near the public library, Ellis Street near the Georgia Pacific Building, Ray's in the City and below the Peachtree Center Mall.

 The Dome MARTA station next to Philips Arena, the Georgia Dome and the Georgia World Congress Center is also deep underground, and is a good destination if you happen to be in Centennial Olympic Park or a nearby restaurant.